-An Industrial Accident is defined as a large-scale accident caused by an industrial company that affects a large amount of people in a large area.
+An industrial accident is defined as a large-scale accident caused by an industrial company that affects a large number of people in a large area.

 Take for example the Deep Water Horizon Oil spill, which occurred in 2010.
-It is the largest marine oil spill in history effecting about 41 miles of the Gulf of Mexico.
-This industrial accident put thousands out of work affecting local business and employees, polluting beaches, and harming animals.
+It is the largest marine oil spill in history, affecting about 41 miles of the Gulf of Mexico.
+This industrial accident put thousands out of work affecting local business and employees, polluting beaches and harming animals.

 The accident, which caused many to be put out of work, many to endure serious injuries, and families to suffer the loss of a loved one, was caused when a surge of natural gas ran through a concrete core that was too weak to support such pressure.